-You want to know why I'm writing novels for teenage girls, right?
+You want to know why I'm writing novels for young teen and tween girls, right?

 I had some really intense years between 11 and 14.
 I went to boarding school, made some big decisions, dealt with a lot of stuff, saw a lot of life and took a lot of walks beneath a lot of mountain night skies.

 Some of the books that I loved in those years spoke to me and helped me through.
 They were like my friends.

 Writing is the gift God's given me, so I want to write books for girls that comfort and amuse and delight and inspire.
 Basically, I want to pass on that gift of friendship I was given.
 So that's why I'm writing.
 And I'd love to get to know you as well.
 Get in touch and follow me on facebook and twitter and sign up for updates on what's coming out.
 Let's have some conversations!

 I've wanted to be a writer since I was seven years old.
 (I'm now a lot older than that!)